What Is Sublimation Printing and How It Works

 Danica Mae Allibang

-With its high-quality and vibrant prints, dye-sublimation continues to be among the mostly adopted printing methods, especially in the garment industry.
+With its high-quality and vibrant prints, dye-sublimation continues to be one of the most widely adopted printing methods, especially in the garment industry.
 Also known as sublimation printing, the process is becoming more popular in other areas such as interior decoration and print on demand merch, from phone cases to mugs.

 But how does sublimation printing work, exactly?
 In this complete guide, we’ll take you through the process step by step so that you have a clear understanding of how this printing method works and what benefits it can offer your business.
 Let’s begin!